 As you continue your walk along you will pass the Barns on your right, just past number 75.
 This was the site of the Riseley Reading Rooms, used by a Kimbolton company for stitching shoe components.
 In the background you can see the petrol pumps just past the white house, number 69.

 Opposite the Barns is number 86, the old Methodist Chapel.
 It was used up until the late 1960s when alternative accommodation was built at the top of Wells Road.

 This is the view looking back down towards the shop and Keysoe Road with the old Methodist Chapel on the right, numbers 86 to 94 High Street.
 The iron railings were taken down during the Second World War to aid the war effort.

-A snowy day, probably in the 1920s, looking down towards the Fox and Hounds there is 82-84 Old Mill Cottage on the left.
+A snowy day, probably in the 1920s, looking down towards the Fox and Hounds.
+82-84 High Street, Old Mill Cottage, is on the left.

-A little further down the road we have Mistletoe and Cherry Trees cottages, 80- 76 High Street.
+A little further down the road we have Mistletoe and Cherry Trees cottages, 80- 76 High Street, on the left.

 On the right of the High Street is a close of houses, Litchfield.
 This was the site of Taylor’s Garage.
 The business closed in 1979 when Royale Racing moved in to manufacture racing cars.
 When Royale Racing left the site was empty for some years before the houses in Litchfield were built.
 This photo of the happy motor cyclist was taken in 1961.

-On the left you will pass number 76, the policeman’s house.
+On the left you will pass number 76, the policeman’s old house.